What To Do Before & After You Sell Your Business

 Selling a business for a profit of $200 million sounds like a problem that many people would like to have.
 After all, an influx of cash can be a wonderful thing.
 But handling the sale of a business requires a team of advisors and careful planning, or else that boon can quickly go bust.

 “Entrepreneurs are often property rich and cash poor because they've invested in their business," said Alma Banuelos, head of Trust & Estate Services for City National Bank.
 “When they net a profit of $200 million from the sale of their business, they need to be ready with a plan to preserve that capital by minimizing their tax liability and structuring accounts to provide for their future plans."

-While selling a business should be a carefully planned transition, it is unfortunately common for entrepreneurs to sell first and manage the money later, said Alan Wolber, Manager Wealth Planning for City National Bank.
+While selling a business should be a carefully planned transition, it is unfortunately common for entrepreneurs to sell first and manage the money later, said Gaye Chun, a senior wealth planner at City National Bank.

 Many owners discover when their sale is imminent that they could have saved on taxes if they had structured the transaction a different way, said Gaye Chun, a senior wealth planner with City National Bank.